 Caffeine can be found in many foods and beverages besides coffee and tea.
 Some sources include:

 - Tea (Black tea, green tea and other herbal teas.
+Matcha green tea contains much more caffeine than other green tea.
 Some teas are caffeine-free.)

 - Energy drinks

 - Carbonated beverages/soda/pop

 - Sports drinks